WHAT IS DEFENSIVE DRIVING

 A fit and alert driver requires about 1 second to react to a hazard, and responding also takes time.
 Braking will often be the only appropriate response to avoid a severe crash, as swerving may result in a more severe crash, e.g. a head-on collision.
 In less-than-ideal conditions, you might need a much longer time to react and respond safely.

-Many drivers don’t signal if they believe they can change lanes or turn without interfering with other drivers.
-It’s one of the most stupid ways to cause a crash since it could have been so easily avoided.
-By signaling before you change lanes or make a turn, you will clearly show your intention to move to other vehicles (even those you can’t see!).
+Many drivers skip signaling, assuming they can change lanes or turn without affecting others.
+This simple oversight can lead to crashes that are easily avoided.
+By signaling before you change lanes or make a turn, you clearly communicate your intentions to other drivers (even those you may not see).

 Get into the habit of signaling at all times.
 It’s more important than you might think.